OracularIS/mocaclient/docs/adhoc-access/use-cases.md

+# Use Cases

-# Restricting MOCA Client Connectivity
+## Restricting MOCA Client Connectivity
 Content to be added

-# Controlling File Editing Permissions
+## Controlling File Editing Permissions
 Content to be added

-# Managing DML Access by User Role
+## Managing DML Access by User Role
 Content to be added

-# Enforcing Ticket-Based Change Control
+## Enforcing Ticket-Based Change Control
 Content to be added